KobNael/nael_cpp_action/doc/cpp-workflow.md

  * RUN_SONAR : should we run the sonar analysis (default true)
  * CHECK_QUALITY_GATE : should we test the quality gate (if RUN_SONAR==true) (default true)
  * UPLOAD_ARTIFACT: should we install the project and then upload an artifact (default false)
- * PATH: A file, directory or wildcard pattern that describes what to upload (default '')

 Secrets are :
  * SONAR_TOKEN (required): authentification token for sonar server